CodeChain-io/foundry/README.md

 - Get the list of stakeholders
 - Get the stake token balance of a stakeholder
-- Transfer stake tokens to another address
+- Transfer stake tokens

 ## How to

-First, you need to install the package.
+You first need to install the package.

 ```sh
 # npm